 students in finding appropriate mentorship from the faculty of the surgery department for inspiration and guidance to a future career in surgery.
 Mission Statement: Promote surgery as a professional career for medical students.

-early match and residency application of urology programs.
+uniquely early match and residency application of urology programs.
 With subspecialties from pediatric urology and oncology to renal transplantation and female reconstructive surgery, urology has something for everyone.
-If you’ve never given urology
+If you’ve never

 Back to top